dosyago/dn/README.md

 :classical_building: - An archivist browser controller that caches everything you browse, a library server with full text search to serve your archive.

+## Running

+### Save your stuff

+1. Open your browser with `--remote-debugging-port=9222`
+2. Clone this repo and inside its directory run `npm i && npm run save`

+### Serve your stuff

+1. Open your browser with `--remote-debugging-port=9222`
+2. Inside the repo directory run `npm run serve`
+3. Browse what you browsed before (you can switch off internet and it still works).

 ## Initial goal

 Proof of concept of the ability to browse and transparently save everything, then switch off internet and browse it later as if you were still online.